ulbrichdennis/ulbrichdennis.github.io/_pages/other.md

 ## Teaching
 ---
-I have some experience in lecturing undergraduate courses (basics in linear algebra, stochastics etc.).
+I have some experience in lecturing undergraduate courses, e.g., on <br>
+basics in linear algebra, stochastics and dynamical systems.